3a1b2c3/seeingSpace/README.md

 While **special cameras and cameras arrangements** have been build to capture light fields it is also possible them with a conventional camera or smart phone under certain constraints (see [Crowdsampling the Plenoptic Function](#crowdsampling)).

 <img src="https://user-images.githubusercontent.com/74843139/134798665-82995833-8751-4944-a3dd-0ea99a376216.png" width=250><img src="https://user-images.githubusercontent.com/74843139/134801063-d3812c40-7696-499b-b168-10b6e44f4a21.png" width=250><img src="https://user-images.githubusercontent.com/74843139/134805766-295077e7-81ef-405b-9ad7-38e8c583a55f.png" width=250>
-_Stanford light field camera; Right: Adobe (large) lens array, source https://cs.brown.edu/courses/csci1290/labs/lab_lightfields, _Lytro Illum, a discontinued commercially available light field camera_
+<small><i>Stanford light field camera; Right: Adobe (large) lens array, source https://cs.brown.edu/courses/csci1290/labs/lab_lightfields, "Lytro Illum", a discontinued commercially available light field camera</i></small>

 ##### Novel (virtual) view synthesis
 The raw samples of a light field are saved as disks. resolution large amounts of data

 <img src="https://user-images.githubusercontent.com/74843139/134803822-801b99d7-5bd7-4ab3-8f12-0eba63eedcd5.png" width=300>
- _Source: A System for Acquiring, Processing, and Rendering Panoramic Light Field Stills for Virtual Reality_
+<small><i>Source: A System for Acquiring, Processing, and Rendering Panoramic Light Field Stills for Virtual Reality</i></small>

 View synthesis can be approached by either explicit estimation of scene geometry and color, or using coarser estimates of geometry to guide interpolation between captured views.
 Light field rendering pushes the latter strategy to an extreme by using dense structured sampling of the lightfield to make re-construction guarantees independent of specific scene geometry.
 Most IBR algorithms are designed to model static appearance, DeepMPI (Deep Multiplane Images), which further captures viewing condition dependent appearance.